 Are B2B marketers paralysed by decision-makers stuck in the past?
 And how can we help them get unstuck?

-We caught up with Mathew Sweezey, Salesforce Principal of Marketing Insights at Dreamforce 2016 to explore the tension between doers and deciders, and why sometimes it’s best to get out of the way.
+We caught up with Mathew Sweezey, Salesforce Principal of Marketing Insights, to explore the tension between doers and deciders, and why sometimes it’s best to get out of the way.

 What’s the biggest challenge facing B2B marketers today?

 Mathew: Support structures for their new world.
 Organisations still have a historical view of what marketing is, and that’s commonly driven by leadership.

 They think what they’ve done for a long time only needs small tweaks.
 For example, in branding – they think they can still approach branding in the same way, and just push that branding out through different channels, like social media.
 But it needs an entirely different approach.